aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-ranges/ranges-delete-text/_index.md

 ## Conclusion

 In this guide, we have covered how to use Aspose.Words for .NET to delete text in specific ranges of a Word document using the provided C# source code.
 By following the steps provided, you can easily delete text in defined ranges in your Word documents in your C# application.
-Aspose.Words offers tremendous flexibility and power for working with ranges of text, allowing you to create and edit Word documents precisely and purposefully.
+Aspose.Words offers tremendous flexibility and power for Words Processing with ranges of text, allowing you to create and edit Word documents precisely and purposefully.

 ### FAQ's for ranges delete text in word document